anant-sogani/a/README.md

 # Introduction
-Script to generate a test database, that can be imported into mySQL server.
+Script to generate a test database that can be imported into mySQL server.

 # Usage
 `./database.pl > a.sql`